galaxyproject/training-material/topics/statistics/tutorials/classification_machinelearning/tutorial.md

 # Random Forest

 [Random forest](https://en.wikipedia.org/wiki/Random_forest) is an ensemble of decision trees, and usually trained with the “bagging” method.
-[Ensemble](https://scikit-learn.org/stable/modules/ensemble.html#ensemble) method uses multiple learning models internally for better predictions and the general idea of the bagging method is that a combination of learning models increases the overall result.
+The [Ensemble](https://scikit-learn.org/stable/modules/ensemble.html#ensemble) method uses multiple learning models internally for better predictions and the general idea of the bagging method is that a combination of learning models increases the overall result.
 It uses multiple decision tree regressors internally and predicts by taking the collective performances of the predictions by multiple decision trees.
-It has a good predictive power and is robust to the outliers.
+It has a good predictive power and is robust to outliers.
 It creates an ensemble of weak learners (decision trees) and iteratively minimizes error.

 One big advantage of random forest is that it can be used for both classification and regression problems.
 The main idea behind the random forest is adding additional randomness to the model, while growing the trees and instead of searching for the most important feature while splitting a node, it searches for the best feature among a random subset of features.
-This results better model because of wide diversity.
-Generally, the more trees in the forest the more robust the forest looks like.
-In the same way in the random forest classifier, the higher the number of trees in the forest gives the high accuracy results.
-Simlarly there are two stages in random forest algorithm, one is random forest creation, the other is to make a prediction from the random forest classifier created in the first stage.
+This results in a better model because of wide diversity.
+Generally, the more trees in the forest, the more robust the model.
+Therefore, when using the random forest classifier, a larger number of trees in the forest gives higher accuracy results.
+Similarly there are two stages in the random forest algorithm; one is random forest creation, the other is to make a prediction from the random forest classifier created in the first stage.

 > ### {% icon hands_on %} Hands-on: Train random forest
 >